 English professor Todd Lawrence got to St. Thomas thanks to as little math as possible, a smoke-filled advising session from a college professor, and a just plain love of books.

-Academic News, College of Education, Leadership and Counseling, Commentary, Current Students, Humans of St. Thomas, Leadership, News, Our Community, Top News
+Academic News, Commentary, Current Students, Humans of St. Thomas, Leadership, News, Our Community, School of Education, Top News

 Carol Bruess is back with this year's first installment of the popular Humans of St. Thomas series.
 She chats with graduate student Mashael Aljahdali who loves her family and dreams of working at a university – and who is almost never not smiling.

-Academic News, College of Education, Leadership and Counseling, Commentary, Current Students, Graduate School of Professional Psychology, Humans of St. Thomas, News, Our Community, The Scroll, Top News
+Academic News, Commentary, Current Students, Graduate School of Professional Psychology, Humans of St. Thomas, News, Our Community, School of Education, The Scroll, Top News

 Talee Vang is one remarkable woman – Thai refugee camp survivor, mother of three young children, granddaughter of a legendary Hmong general’s confidant and St. Thomas doctoral student in professional psychology.
 Carol Bruess and Meredith Heneghan caught up with her at a coffee shop for a Humans of St. Thomas interview for The Scroll.